How to read a Jack's Flight Club email alert

 The details

-On the left, will be a list of all departure and destination airports included and the best priced option we’ve found from each of them.
+On the left, you’ll see a list of all the departure and destination airports included and the best-priced option we’ve found from each of them.

-Below, is the airline(s) and our estimation of the standard fare price.
+Below is a list of the airline(s) operating the flights covered in the tip.
+And under that, our estimation of the standard fare price.

-Then, it’s the bags and fees information.
-Here, we will list if bags or seat selection are included in the fare price, and if not, we’ll tell you how much they cost.
+Next, it’s the bags and fees information.
+Here, we will list if cabin or checked bags are included in the fare, and if not, we’ll tell you how much they cost.

 Finally, based on our experience, we will make a judgment on how long we think the fare will last before the price jumps back up.
-Although, this is just a guideline, and you should always book sooner rather than later as fares can change at any time.
+This is just a guideline, and you should always book our tips sooner rather than later, as fares can change at any time.

 Booking Instructions